sufyan14/sufyan14/README.md

   ## About me

- • Computer Science student at DHA Suffa University.
+ • Computer Science graduate from DHA Suffa University.

- • Currently learning Next JS and Django.
+ • Currently working on MERN stack.

  • I am looking to collaborate on Frontend projects.